This blog will be updated on a rolling basis throughout the 2024 election year… please check back in monthly.

 What: Amendment to Limit Government Interference with Abortion

-- Signatures are currently being gathered by the pro-abortion group called “Floridians Protecting Freedom” to reverse the recently passed Heartbeat Abortion Prevention Act which was signed into law by Florida Governor Ron DeSantis.
+• The abortion lobby needed nearly 900,000 signatures by February 1, 2024, to get the amendment on the 2024 ballot.
+Enough signatures were collected, according to reporting from The Washington Post, by the pro-abortion group called “Floridians Protecting Freedom” to reverse the recently passed Heartbeat Abortion Prevention Act which was signed into law by Florida Governor Ron DeSantis.

 Summary:

-- If it goes to the ballot, a “NO” vote will stop the amendment from passing and stop the expansion of abortion in the state.
+• A “NO” vote will stop the amendment from passing and stop the expansion of abortion in the state.

 Maryland